nkoehring/rofiemoji/README.md

 # Rofiemoji

 Inspired by https://github.com/fdw/rofimoji but written as rofi-script instead of starting a separate rofi.

-It also automatically downloads the list of emojis when used for the first time.
-You can also place `emoji.txt` from this repository in `$HOME/.cache/` yourself.
+It automatically downloads the list of emojis when used for the first time.
+To avoid that, simply place `emoji.txt` from this repository in `$HOME/.cache/` yourself.

 ## Prerequisites